The Complete Guide

 6. You Will Often be a Superhero

-It can often be incredibly difficult to locate a vein for a blood draw.
-If you’re one of those techs that has particularly strong skills and a calm demeanor, you may become like a superhero to patients and staff and get the job done!
+It can often be incredibly difficult to locate a vein for a blood draw or to just help patients through the process.
+If you’re one of those techs who have particularly strong skills, are detail-oriented, have a calm demeanor, and are good at handling people, you may become like a superhero to patients and the rest of the staff and get the job done!

 7. Save Lives by Drawing Plasma

-Blood donations are vital and what helps millions of Americans get through medical emergencies.
-Phlebotomy techs safely and accurately tackle these donations while comforting the donors.
-In this way they are on the very frontlines of saving lives.
+Blood donations are vital and help millions of Americans get through medical emergencies.
+Phlebotomy techs safely and accurately tackle these donations, with all the safety precautions, while comforting the donors.

 How to Get a Phlebotomy Technician Certification